Lamden/docs/docs/develop/lamden_js/transactions.md

 > **Throws** *error*: If sk has not been provided

 ### sortObject( __object__ )
-Sorts the keys and array values in an object recursivly.
+Sorts the keys and array values in an object recursively.
 This is required because while verifying the signature of the transaction the blockchain will sort the payload in the same way.

 #### Arguments